 Start speed-practice to solve MCQs for your CPA preparation.
 The more you speed up on the short answer you will have enough time left to get back to the simulation questions that you have bookmarked before.
 It’s crucial to read the instructions as it will help you navigate the following questions better.

 Tip 2: “Golden rule of life: never underestimate your rivals.” – Sid Waddell

-Don’t let the research sims get in your way in becoming a certified public accountant!
+Don’t let the research sims get in your way of becoming a certified public accountant!
 Be careful with the compression part in the tests and try understanding what the essay reads.
-Take out 10-15 minutes time and make sure you make good use of authoritative literature tools and you would surely get them right.
+Take out 10-15 minutes of time and make sure you make good use of authoritative literature tools and you will surely get them right.

 Tip 3: “We shape our tools and then our tools shape us.” – Marshall McLuhan